glacials/twos.dev/src/cold/apple.md

 Gmail searches the contents of PDFs attached to emails; I’ve found this invaluable finding old leases and whatnot.

-Mail is below average at threading emails.
-Once in a while, it omits an email it shouldn’t.
-When replying to a thread the sent email doesn't appear immediately in the local view of the thread, which makes it seem like something has gone wrong with the sending.
+Mail is below average at threading emails:

+- Once in a while, it omits an email from a thread that it shouldn’t have.
+- When replying to a thread, the sent email doesn't appear immediately in the local view, which makes it seem like something has gone wrong with the sending.
+- When marking a thread as "Notify" (a nice feature which forces updates to the thread to send a push notification even when they're off), emails sent into the thread by you trigger the push.
+Even emails from the same platform and app that is in charge of notifying.

 I experience long, uncollapsible nested quotes in some threads, where Gmail was always good at collapsing them automatically.